 Part of healthy coping involves processing emotions.
 As physicians, we often distance emotions.
 That serves us well in times of emergency to stay focused.
 It is also helpful when we "check our countertransference" to avoid reacting poorly to patients in various forms of maladaptive behavior.
 Being able to emotionally regulate is important.
 But at some point, the really intense situations and emotions need to be dealt with healthily to head off negative consequences down the road.

-There are three things you can do with any emotion.
+There are four things you can do with any emotion.
 1. You can react to the feeling.
 If you’re angry, you can yell.
 If you’re disgruntled, you can quit on the spot.
 2. You can resist the emotion.
 Utilizing willpower, white-knuckling it, to prevent feeling it.
 This is like holding a beach ball underwater.
 Eventually, it's going to pop back up violently.
-3. You can avoid/ignore your feelings by eating, drinking, gaming, scrolling, shopping, etc. (buffering).
+3. You can avoid/ignore your feelings by eating, drinking, gaming, scrolling, shopping, etc. (buffering or numbing).
 It is called “comfort food” for a reason – rather than feel sadness, let’s just eat ice cream and fries.
 This is similar to distancing the emotion as described in the opening of this blog.
-If you distance chronically, you blunt even good emotions.
+If you distance chronically, you blunt all emotions - even good emotions.
 Essentially, you constrict the aperture of emotions.
 4. You can allow it or process it.
 Metabolize it, if you will.

 By allowing it to be present without judgment, then we move on to the processing piece.
 Emotions are felt somatically.
-As an example, being nervous often gives the feeling of butterflies in the stomachs.
+As an example, being nervous often gives the feeling of butterflies in the stomach.
 When you recognize an emotion that you're tempted to avoid or react to, tune in instead.
 Where do you feel it – your head, chest, stomach?
 Does it feel fast like butterflies or heavy like a hammer falling?
 As you turn your focus to the body, the feeling can change location or character, stick with it and follow and examine it.
 Often within a couple of minutes, the intensity is eased, and it passes on.
 (If you notice new thoughts, it may fuel the feeling, try to bring your attention back to the body each time you begin to add new thoughts about the situation).

 Sometimes emotions come back in waves; grief is notorious for this.
 It's normal.
 It’s okay– you recognize it, allow it without judgment, and focus on where it is in the body, and then it releases or passes through.
+Emotions are data.
 Try asking yourself if the emotion is a clue.
 You may unlock some thoughts that help move you forward.
-For instance, anger is often a signal that a boundary has been crossed or that a boundary is needed.
+For instance, anger is sometimes a signal that a boundary has been crossed or that a boundary is needed.
 You can think through the details.
 Is it true?
 If so, how do you want to view the boundary break?

-Stress happens; there are positive options to cope, both external and internal.
+Stress happens; there are positive options to cope using both external and internal tools.
 You chose the best for you.
 One of the most powerful tools is not being afraid of any emotion – it's just a feeling in the body that eases when you pay attention to it.
 (After all, many of us read books, watch movies, or get on roller-coasters to feel those very same emotions).